stillmattwest/node_sql_lessons/npm_and_express.md

 npm install express --save
 ```

+This command is pretty self explanatory.
+It will cause npm to find the express module and add it to your application as a dependency.
+The _--save_ option is actually unnecessary in modern version of npm as new modules are saved as dependencies by default but it is listed in a lot of online tutorials and so is included here to avoid confusion.

 After you run the command you should see a new folder in your application: **node_modules**.

 Go ahead and open up node*modules and look around.
 You'll notice that there are a \_lot* of files in there.
 Each of these folders contains a small application that is a _dependency_ of Express, which is in turn a dependency of our application (or at least it will be very soon.)

 If you look in your package.json you will see that it has changed, as well.
 Express is now listed as a dependency.

 There is another file that has been added. **package-lock.json**.
 Package-lock.json keeps a more exact dependency tree for your application and locks the version needed for each of these dependencies. _It does not replace package.json_.
-Keep both in your application
+Keep both in your application.

+## Initialize Git

+Go ahead and go to your Github page and add a new respository for MyBlog, making it private or public as you prefer.
+Then, come back and initialize Git in your MyBlog directory.
+This will allow you to recover if there is a problem while building this app.

+But wait!
+Look at the number of changes!
+This is because of our node_modules folder.

+Create a .gitignore file and add node_modules to it.
+Once that is working go ahead and make a commit and push it to your new repository.

 ## Using Express